chartist-js/chartist/CONTRIBUTING.md

 submitting an issue to our [GitHub Repository][github].
 Even better you can submit a Pull Request with a fix.

+## How to Run a Local Distribution

+1. `cd` into your local copy of the repository.
+2. Run `npm install` to install dependencies located in `package.json`.
+3. Run `bower update` to install bower dependencies.
+4. Run `grunt build` to build the local copy.
+5. Run `grunt serve` to start the watch task, and the web server should automatically open.
+Congrats, you should now be able to see your local copy of the demo site.

 ## <a name="submit"></a> Submission Guidelines

 If you are creating a Pull Request, fork the repository and make any changes on the `develop` branch.